Content Analytics guided configuration

 • Customer Journey Analytics configuration:

-• The selected data view is updated to include Content Analytics dimension and metrics.
+• The selected data view is updated to include Content Analytics dimensions and metrics.

 • The Connection tied to the selected data view is modified to include Content Analytics events and attributes datasets.